carrot/roots-dynamic-content/docs/helpers.md

 helpers = require('dynamic-content').Helpers
 ```

-> **Note:** These helpers use a couple bit of logic from the main extension to parse dynamic content files. **However**, these helpers do not add additional features provided through roots such as the `_url` key, nor is any content below the front matter compiled.
+> **Note:** These helpers use a couple bits of logic from the main extension to parse dynamic content files. **However**, these helpers do not add additional features provided through roots such as the `_url` key, nor is any content below the front matter compiled.

 ### helpers.readdir